 - The Bug Out Bag (BOB), or Go Bag.
 Your Bug Out Bag should be lightweight, but hold most of the stuff you’ll need in the event you have to evacuate.
 It should be almost a miniature version of the 72-Hour Kit, however, this kit is for each person, where the 72-Hour Kit is more for a family.
 Every member of the family (including pets!) should have a Bug Out Bag.
 In this bag, you need basic lighting, fire, and cooking supplies, a change of clothes, and a little bit of food.
 For the Bug Out Bag, you need to think lightweight, and just enough to tide you over until you can get somewhere safe.
 Most people use a backpack for their Bug Out Bag, and keep it where you can grab it quickly in case you have to evacuate.

+If you would like a handy checklist of what to include in your Bug Out Bag, I have one included in my Emergency Preparedness Bundle.
 There are a few other kits that you could make (or buy), but these are the most basic that everyone should have for emergency preparedness.